 Yachad Modiin was established in 2000 in Modiin as a non-profit organization ('Amuta').
-As of 2015, Yachad Modiin has grown to over 1,400 students and more than 750 families who live in Modiin and its environs.
-This diverse community includes families with different Jewish identities (Orthodox, Conservative, Reform, secular, traditional, mixed), and from a range of ethnic and socio-economic backgrounds.
+As of 2018, Yachad Modiin has grown to over 1,500 students and more than 750 families who live in Modiin and its environs.
+This diverse community includes families with different Jewish identities (Orthodox, Conservative, Reform, secular, traditional), and from a range of ethnic and socio-economic backgrounds.
 Yachad Modiin works in close cooperation with the Meitarim Network, dedicated to promoting Jewish dialogue and education in an environment that integrates children from different Jewish backgrounds.

 The Israeli education system separates between "religious" and "secular" families, via a system of “state religious” or “state secular” schools.
 Over the years, each sector has become more entrenched in its beliefs and lifestyles.
 This has become patently clear with regard to the type, quality and quantity of knowledge acquired in each sector, on the one hand, and families' lifestyles on the other.